 Jennifer, who is a backstrapper all the way, also chose the star motif for her latest project…

 If you have any interest at all in finger-loop braiding you most likely know of Ingrid Crickmore and her loopbraider blog.
-Ingrid is always part of the Santa Cruz, California group with whom I weave.
-She stays the night in the studio in which we work and always delights me when I arrive in the morning with the progress she has made during the preceding evening.
+Ingrid is always part of my weaving groups when I visit California.
 Ingrid brought some of her braids to show, some of which were particularly snakey, and she has written a great blog post about them.